 In addition to this pyramid, tourists can also see a subsidiary pyramid on the south side, located in between the Meidum Pyramid and the enclosure wall.
 You can also explore a memorial temple on the east side and a nearby mastaba of an unknown noble.

-If you want to enter pyramid, you will need to enter via a robber’s tunnel.
+If you want to enter the pyramid, you will need to enter via a robber’s tunnel.
 The initial part of the tunnel is quite steep and also confined; something worth thinking about if you’re uncomfortable being in confined spaces.
 However, once the tunnel reaches the chamber it becomes quite spacious.

 Visiting Other Nearby Attractions

 As mentioned further up the page, there are several famous attractions in and around Cairo, and we strongly recommend that you spend a few days exploring the area.
 Many of our high quality Egypt tour packages include a visit to the pyramids, but some only include the Giza Pyramids; Dahshur and Djoser.

-We also offer several high quality Cairo tours, all of which can be customized to meet your needs exactly No other country in the world can offer the sort of experience that awaits you in Egypt, and with nearly 60 years worth of experience behind us, no other tour operator can match our expertise when it comes to providing a truly amazing Egyptian experience.
+We also offer several high quality Cairo tours, all of which can be customized to meet your needs exactly.
+No other country in the world can offer the sort of experience that awaits you in Egypt, and with decades worth of experience behind us, no other tour operator can match our expertise when it comes to providing a truly amazing Egyptian experience.